 Academic Professional Track (APT) Faculty Network

-The APT Faculty Network interfaces with the Faculty Senate, University administration, and faculty on campus regarding issues relevant to academic professional track faculty, including job security, salary and job satisfaction.
+The Acadmeic Professional Track (APT) Faculty Network interfaces with the Faculty Senate, University administration, and faculty on campus regarding issues relevant to academic professional track faculty, including job security, salary and job satisfaction.

 Co-chair: Erik Prout (email@example.com)